chenh19/patient_info/README.md

-## An internal patient info downloader
+## An internal patient information downloader

 #### How to use the script
 1. Open JHU SAFE desktop (VM)